ronf/asyncssh/docs/index.rst

       :literal:
       :start-line: 15

+To limit which connections are accepted or dynamically select where to forward traffic to, the client can implement their own session factory and call :meth:`forward_connection() <SSHClientConnection.forward_connection>` on the connections they wish to forward and raise an error on those they wish to reject:

+   .. include:: ../examples/remote_forwarding_client2.py
+      :literal:
+      :start-line: 15

-The client can request that the server listen on a dynamic port by passing in a listen port value of ``0``, getting back the selected port via the ``listen_port`` member variable when the :meth:`handle_open()
+Just as with local listeners, the client can request remote port forwarding from a dynamic port by passing in ``0`` as the listening port and then call :meth:`get_port() <SSHListener.get_port>` on the returned listener to determine which port was selected.
-<SSHClientRemotePortForwarder.handle_open>` method is called.
-If the
-listen request to the server fails, the :meth:`handle_open_error()
-<SSHClientRemotePortForwarder.handle_open_error>` method is called.

-The client can limit which incoming connections are accepted by overriding :meth:`accept_connection() <SSHClientRemotePortForwarder.accept_connection>`, return ``True`` to accept connections, ``False`` to reject them with a "Connection refused" error, or raising a :exc:`ChannelOpenError` exception to return some other error.

 Direct TCP connections
 ----------------------

-The client can also ask the server to open a TCP connection and directly send and receive data on it.
+The client can also ask the server to open a TCP connection and directly send and receive data on it by using the :meth:`create_connection()
+<SSHClientConnection.create_connection>` method on the
+:class:`SSHClientConnection` object.
 In this example, a connection is attempted to port 80 on ``www.google.com`` and an HTTP HEAD request is sent for the document root.

-Note that unlike :class:`SSHClientSession`, all the I/O on :class:`SSHTCPConnection` defaults to sending and receiving bytes rather than strings to allow arbitrary binary data to be exchanged.
-However, this can be changed by setting encoding when the connection is created.
+Note that unlike sessions created with :meth:`create_session()
+<SSHClientConnection.create_session>`, the I/O on these connections defaults
+to sending and receiving bytes rather than strings, allowing arbitrary binary data to be exchanged.
+However, this can be changed by setting the encoding to use when the connection is created.

    .. include:: ../examples/direct_client.py
       :literal: